 I have 2 spots in New Jersey that are dear to me.

 - Middlesex Greenway in Middlesex County: It cuts through Metuchen all the way into Rahway.
 It used to be an old railroad track until 4 years ago.
 It’s nothing much.
 It has trees.
 It’s paved.
 Bicyclists and joggers often go there for a workout.
 But it is where my photographic journey began.
-It is were I honed in on my creativity, my skill, my style and the essence of my personality captured within each image.
+It is where I honed in on my creativity, my skill, my style and the essence of my personality captured within each image.
 Middlesex Greenway was the beginning of many things for me and photography is one of them.

 - Cape May: It’s beautiful.
 It’s is spectacular especially at the Golden Hour or sunset.
 A 2-hour and 30 minute drive from Edison, to me, Cape May is like home away from home.
 I could definitely see myself living there in the future if I decide to move down from here.
 The Cape May Lighthouse is the main attraction to most, but the shore itself is what draws me into its beauty.
 With the waters full of passion and power, grace and serenity.
-That place, Cape May…it’s amazing that places this still exist in Jerse.
+That place, Cape May…it’s amazing that places this still exist in Jersey.